KonstantinTsibilskas/Buffer-overflow/README.md

 The following steps are required to create this program:

 1.Find where kernel32.dll is loaded into memory

 2.Find its export table

 3.Find GetProcAddress function exported by kernel32.dll

-4.Use GetProcAddress to find the address of the LoadLibrary function 5.Use LoadLibrary to load user32.dll library
+4.Use GetProcAddress to find the address of the LoadLibrary function

+5.Use LoadLibrary to load Advapi32.dll library

-6.Find the address of the SwapMouseButton function within user32.dll 7.Call SwapMouseButton function
+6.Find the address of the SwapMouseButton function within Advapi32.dll

+7.Call RegDeleteKeyValueA function

 8.Find the address of the ExitProcess function

 9.Call ExitProcess function
 ### Find kernel32.dll base address
 ```